WFP-Doobelepers/wangshengfp.org/content/faq/candace.md

 **Goblet of Eonothem: Hydro DMG% or HP%**

-Hydro DMG% let Candace deal more damage while HP% one boost the driver’s
+Hydro DMG% let Candace deal more damage while HP% one boost the driver’s DMG.

 **Circlet of Logos: CRIT or HP%**